 High Performance Founder

 When I joined High Performance Founder as its first team member, the business had immense potential but lacked the systems and team structure to scale sustainably.
-Over two years, I built a foundation that transformed it into a seven-figure operation with profit margins exceeding 50%.
+Over two years, I laid the operational foundation that transformed it into a consistent seven-figure business with profit margins exceeding 50%.

 Website: https://www.highperformancefounder.com